-This is a very common question for people coming for therapy but I suggest asking a different question; ‘do I want to see a psychotherapist?’ which might free you from society's taboo about mental health.
-A great many people see a counsellor and therapist at some point in their lives and find that it helps them live a fuller life.
+This is a very common question for people coming for therapy but I suggest asking a different question; ‘do I want to see a psychotherapist?’ which might free you from society's taboos around mental health.
+A great many people see a counsellor or therapist at some point in their lives and find that it helps them live a fuller life.
 I do not think anybody needs to be 'really' unwell to ‘need’ therapy, or that anybody should have to cope on their own.
 If you think talking to someone might help, then why not give yourself the permission to try it out.

 What is the difference between psychotherapy and counselling?

 Psychotherapy is usually more in depth than counselling and looks at the underlying processes as well as the content of whatever issues are immediately apparent in order to help you focus on more fundamental patterns of relating to yourself and others.